 Tradition As A Cultural Snapshot or Time Capsule

 A historical custom is a picture taken in the past.
-It captures the intent of the custom.
-What one needs to do is to determine the elements of the custom.
-You break down the custom into a story’s elements, a ritual, and symbols.
-Then, we can derive the purpose and intent of custom.
+It captures the intent of the event.
+What one needs to do is to determine the elements of the tradition to understand its intrinsic purposes.
+You do this by breaking down the custom into story elements, rituals, and symbols.
+Then, we can derive the purpose and intent.
 We can do this with the two examples above, the call to prayer in Islam and the story of Krampus.

 Learning how to take a cultural snapshot is a matter of focusing on one aspect of the custom.
 Break it down by parts.
-Then research each of the parts.
-If you research a story, break down the story’s parts into their significant concepts.
+Then research each of the individual elements.
+If you explore a story, break down the story’s details into their significant concepts.
 Then search for those same concepts in other stories.
 You’ll be surprised by what you find—the same with symbols or rituals.
-You will find tradition acts as a time capsule.
+You will discover tradition acts as a time capsule.
 All you need to do is open it up.

 Exploring Your Traditions Part Two

-We hope you created a list of your own traditions and customs.
+We hope you created a list of traditions and customs.
 If not, please take the time to do so.
-Then, break down your customs into the key parts.
-This exercise will help you see how these elements link and integrate your life.
-Many people find they have the same elements showing up in personal, family, cultural, and societal customs.
+Then, break them down into the key elements.
+This exercise will help you see how everything links.
+Many people find they have the same elemental components in personal, family, cultural, and societal customs.
 Hold on to your list for a while.
 We’ll take another look at it in a moment.

 Remember our example in part one?
 We meet weekly as a personal and family tradition to eat breakfast after you go to a religious service.
 So, break it down to personal and family traditions.
 Weekly meeting.
 After a religious service.